chad388/pbassembly-deployments/README.md

 $ bsub -oo pb_unzip.log -R "rusage[mem=20000] span[hosts=1]" -q research-hpc -a 'docker(halllab/pbassembly:0.0.6)' fc_unzip.py --target=ccs fc_unzip_HiFi.cfg
 ```

-This stage of the assembly process took just 121 hours or ~5.05 days to run from start to finish
+This stage of the assembly process took just 121 hours or ~5.05 days to run from start to finish.

+The main outputs from this stage are a set of polished primary contigs and associated haplotigs in fasta format:
+**polished_p_ctgs.fasta**
+**polished_h_ctgs.fasta**